Private Echizen Washi Paper Making Experience and Walking Tour

 About the Tour

-At Ryozo Yanase Paper Mill, 3rd generation traditional craftswoman Ms. Kyoko Yanase is active.
-A Japanese paper making workshop that mainly produces wrapping paper, some are which used in Japanese confectionery shops.
-In order to spread the knowledge about Echizen washi, Yanase Ryozo Paper Mill accepts guests to experience making washi paper and visit the workshop.
+At Ryozo Yanase Paper Mill, traditional craftswoman Ms. Kyoko Yanase and her family have been making washi for generations.
+Ryozo Yanase is a Japanese paper making workshop that mainly produces wrapping paper used in Japanese confectionery shops.
+In order to spread the knowledge about Echizen washi, Yanase Ryozo Paper Mill helps guests experience making washi paper themselves, and shows them around the workshop.

 OSADA WASHI is a Japanese paper making studio with a history of over 100 years.
 While specializing in making large-sized Japanese paper, they also create original products such as Japanese paper decorations and accessories that you would want to use in your daily life.
 In addition to the Japanese paper production site, you can also see Japanese paper accessories made at OSADA WASHI in the quaint shop on the premises.